 Corriente is a junior resource company focused on advanced exploration and development of copper and copper-gold mineral resources in South America.
-Over the past 10 years, the company has advanced the development of 2 copper-gold projects in the Rio Zamora copper porphyry district (known as the "Corriente Copper Belt"), in the Morona-Santiago and Zamora-Chinchipe provinces of southeast Ecuador.
+Over the past 10 years, the company has advanced its development of two copper-gold projects in the Rio Zamora copper porphyry district known as the Corriente Copper Belt ("CCB"), in the Morona-Santiago and Zamora-Chinchipe provinces of southeast Ecuador.

-Corriente holds a 100% interest in four known copper and copper-gold porphyry deposits that are being strategically developed as the Mirador Project (which includes our Mirador Norte deposit) and the Panantza-San Carlos Project, for which NI 43-101 Technical Reports have been filed on SEDAR.
-Overall, the company holds 100% of concession interests covering approximately 430 square kilometers, in which six additional copper exploration targets have been identified.
+Corriente holds a 100% interest in four known copper and copper-gold porphyry deposits that are being strategically developed as the Mirador Project (which covers our Mirador and Mirador Norte deposits) and the Panantza-San Carlos Project (which covers our Panantza and San Carlos deposits), for which NI 43-101 Technical Reports have been filed on SEDAR.
+Overall, the company holds 100% of the concession interests covering approximately 430 square kilometres, in which six additional copper exploration targets have been identified.
 Taken together, the known project deposits and exploration targets represent a potential long-term district development opportunity for large-scale copper-gold mining in southeast Ecuador.

-For those concessions acquired by the company from BHP Billiton ("BHP"), BHP chose to convert its back-in rights to a 2% net smelter royalty interest (NSR), with the company having the option to reduce this NSR to 1% for each of the concessions previously acquired, upon the payment of US\$2 million for each such concession to BHP Billiton.
-Presently, this would apply to two concessions within each of the Mirador and Panantza-San Carlos Projects.
+The company's key concessions were acquired by the company from BHP Billiton ("BHP") in 2004, whereupon BHP chose to convert its back-in rights to a 2% net smelter royalty interest ("NSR"), though the company has options to reduce the NSR to 1% for the Mirador/Mirador Norte, Panantza and San Carlos mineral properties upon the payment of US\$2 million to BHP for each such option exercised.